-A concerted community revitalization plan adopted by a municipality or county will be deemed to exist based on the following:
+A concerted community revitalization plan adopted by a municipality or county will be a.

-a.
 A community revitalization plan must have been adopted by the municipality or county in which the proposed development is intended to be located.

 b.
 The adopting municipality or county must have performed, in a process providing for public input, an assessment of the factors in need of being addressed as a part of such community revitalization plan.
 Factors to be considered include the following: